veertuinc/anka-docs/content/en/docs/Getting Started/partials/_step3-and-4.md

 ### Add the Registry

-We now need to configure the registry on this machine so we can push/upload the local VM Template we created earlier.
+We now need to configure the Registry on this machine so we can push/upload the local VM Template we created earlier.
 Uploading the Template to the Registry makes it possible to download and run it from other nodes.

 _Assuming you haven't changed the default port configuration, your Registry is serving requests on port `8089`._